IF You GET THIS, Your LIFE Will CHANGE! | Simon Sinek | Top 10 Rules

 will

 Well, the same thing happens when we go to work.
-Do we want to go to work with people who understand us, who believe what we believe, who have a similar worldview that has nothing to do with their opinions and the differences we share, that's good, that's called diversity, that's called problem solving advantages, which is that we can all see the same thing from a different angle and find solutions.
-What I'm talking about is why should they help each other in the first place?
-What are you looking for?
-Now the question is, what creates that sense of values and beliefs?
+Do we want to work with people who understand us, who believe what we believe, who have a similar vision of the world that has nothing to do with their opinions and the differences we share?
+That's good, that's called diversity, that's What's called advantages of problem solving is that we can all look at the same thing from a different angle and find solutions.
+What I'm talking about is why should you help each other in the first place?
+What are you chasing?
+Now the question is: what creates that sense of values and beliefs?

-What creates that feeling of confidence? حق؟ Our very human instinct, we know how to find people who believe what we believe, our survival depends on it.
-We are biologically gifted with
+What creates that feeling of trust? حق؟ Our very human instinct, we know how to find people who believe what we believe, our survival depends on it.
+We are biologically endowed with

 this